 Composing a business plan

-From the outside, it may seem as if you would be able to start a business even without an elaborate plan in a written form; however, this is a major mistake for several reasons.
+From the outside, it may seem as if you would be able to start a business like a construction company or a shop even without an elaborate plan in a written form; however, this is a major mistake for several reasons.
 First of all, during your fundraising, it’s much easier to win over investors if you have a conventional business plan.
 Second, it’s much easier to evaluate your plan if you have it on paper (or in a digital format).
 Here, you need to list all the finds that came from your market research, a brief company profile, outlined structure of your company as well as a short outline of your initial marketing strategy.
 In this way, you’ll not only have a business idea but also a plan on how to execute all of the steps that will lead to its realization.